Your Vision, Our Focus – Contact Lens Specialists

 Multifocal Lenses

-In both soft and GP designs, multifocal lenses offer patients both distance and near vision correction just like a pair of bifocal or progressive glasses.
+In both soft and GP designs, multifocal lenses offer patients both distance and near vision correction, just like a pair of bifocal or progressive glasses.

 Color Contact Lenses